radiant-rstats/docker/README.md

 For detailed install instructions on Windows see [install/rsm-msba-windows.md](install/rsm-msba-windows.md)

-For detailed install instructions on macOS see [install/rsm-msba-windows.md](install/rsm-msba-windows.md)
+For detailed install instructions on macOS see [install/rsm-msba-macos.md](install/rsm-msba-macos.md)

-For detailed install instructions on macOS see:

 ## TL;DR